 Version No. Significant Changes Previous Version No. 2.0 Incorporates reference to the University Safeguarding Code of Practice and related requirements.
 Retitled 'Approved Procedure' (previously 'Protocol').
-Approved by CUREC, 19 November 2015 N/A 2.1 Updated hyperlinks for new CUREC website 2.0 2.2 Removed reference to sections of the old CUREC 1 checklist 2.1 3.0 Addition of touchscreen and/or manual play tasks; Clarification of procedures conducted during a research visit; Clarification of the use of video recording; Update to researcher training requirements; Update of sections 4 (Information provided to participants) and 5 (Informed Consent) to refer researchers to use template documents associated with the Approved Procedure; Update to details of remuneration for participation; Clarification of data protection procedures; General administrative amendments 2.2 3.1 Updated to improve accessibility 3.0 3.2 Administrative revisions Reference to BPG05 added Information about Data Sharing added 3.1 3.3 Added reference to Worktribe Ethics online application system 3.2
+Approved by CUREC, 19 November 2015 N/A 2.1 Updated hyperlinks for new CUREC website 2.0 2.2 Removed reference to sections of the old CUREC 1 checklist 2.1 3.0 Name change to "Studies involving non-invasive assessment of physiological recordings of typically developing infants and toddlers; Expand the scope to include additional physiological methods such as electrodermal activity, heart-rate monitoring and use of wearable devices; Include details of the alternate, elasticated net, EEG system; Addition of touchscreen and/or manual play tasks; Update to researcher training requirements; Update of sections 4 (Information provided to participants) and 5 (Informed Consent) to refer researchers to use template documents associated with the Approved Procedure; Update to details of remuneration for participation; Clarification of data protection procedures; General administrative amendments 2.2 3.1 Updated to improve accessibility 3.0 3.2 Administrative revisions Reference to BPG05 added Information about Data Sharing added 3.1 3.3 Reference to Worktribe Ethics added 3.2